Building Your Own Trusted Execution Environments Using FPGA: Abstract

 \section{Abstract}

-In recent years, we have witnessed unprecedented growth in using hardware-assisted Trusted Execution Environments (TEE) or enclaves to protect sensitive code and data on commodity devices thanks to new hardware security features, such as Intel SGX and Arm TrustZone.
-Even though the proprietary TEEs bring many benefits, they have been criticized for lack of transparency, vulnerabilities, and various restrictions.
-For example, existing TEEs only provide a static and fixed hardware Trusted Computing Base (TCB), which cannot be customized for different applications.
-Existing TEEs time-share a processor core with the Rich Execution Environment (REE), making execution less efficient and vulnerable to cache side-channel attacks.
-Moreover, TrustZone lacks hardware support for multiple TEEs, remote attestation, and memory encryption.
+Despite of their benefits, existing Trusted Execution Environments (TEE) or enclaves have been criticized for lack of transparency, vulnerabilities, and various restrictions.
+A significant limitation is that they only provide a static and fixed hardware Trusted Computing Base (TCB) that cannot be customized for different applications.
+The design violates the principle of least privilege by including unnecessary peripherals in the hardware TCB and buggy peripheral drivers in the software TCB.
+Additionally, Existing TEEs time-share a processor core with the Rich Execution Environment (REE), making execution less efficient and vulnerable to cache side-channel attacks.
+Although many previous projects have focused on addressing software issues in TEEs on SGX, TrustZone, or RISC-V, some TEE issues are inherent in the hardware system's design, making them impossible to resolve with software alone.

-In this paper, we present \sysname (\underline{B}uild \underline{Y}our \underline{O}wn \underline{T}rusted \underline{E}xecution \underline{E}nvironments), which is an easy-to-use infrastructure for building multiple equally secure enclaves by utilizing commodity Field Programmable Gate Arrays (FPGA) devices. \sysname creates enclaves with customized hardware TCBs, which include softcore CPUs, block RAMs, and peripheral connections, in FPGA on demand.
-Additionally, \sysname provides mechanisms to attest the integrity of the customized enclaves' hardware and software stacks, including bitstream, firmware, and the Security-Sensitive Applications (SSA) along with their inputs and outputs to remote verifiers.
+In this paper, we present \sysname (\underline{B}uild \underline{Y}our \underline{O}wn \underline{T}rusted \underline{E}xecution \underline{E}nvironments), which is an easy-to-use hardware and software co-design infrastructure for building enclaves using Field Programmable Gate Arrays (FPGA). \sysname creates enclaves with customized hardware TCBs and establishes a dynamic root of trust that allows untampered execution of Security-Sensitive Applications (SSA) from preexisting software on the hardcore system.
+Additionally, \sysname provides mechanisms to attest the integrity of enclaves' hardware and software stacks.
 We implement a \sysname system for the Xilinx System-on-Chip (SoC) FPGA.
 The evaluations on the low-end Zynq-7000 system for four SSAs and 12 benchmark applications demonstrate the usage, security, effectiveness, and performance of the \sysname framework.